mattgerken/asana-tracking/README.md

 # Reporting

-In this walkthrough, I discuss weekly reporting using (hypothetical) data exported from Asana to inform team project management, following Agile methodologies.
+In this walkthrough, I discuss weekly reporting using (hypothetical) task-level data exported from Asana to inform team project management, following Agile methodologies.
 The walkthrough is organized into the following sections:

 1. Export Data and Load
 2. Tasks Completed